 We work with families and children who struggle with anxiety and feeling safe in the world.
-I also volunteer with the Medical Reserve Corp in Denton County and know some of the plans that we have in place to help in these types of situations.
 This focus has led me to keep abreast of the scientific community’s suggestions about responses to CoVid19 and I wanted to share some of our planning at Acorn.
 Want to find out what is out there about CoVid19 and how you can respond?
 Here are 2 websites that I am looking at frequently:

 Our Prevention Plans